Selling a Home Subject to a Solar Agreement

 5 Tips for Guiding Your Clients

-• Buyers who may not meet the solar company’s qualifications
+• Buyers who may not meet the solar company’s qualifications to lease

 • Potential issues involving the proper transfer of the solar agreement

-If you’re working with a seller who currently owns a home with a solar agreement, you may be able to help them navigate potential complications with the sale.
+If you’re working with a seller who currently owns a home with a solar agreement, you may be able to help them navigate complications with the sale.
 While every situation is different, here are a few steps to consider:

 1. Start early.
 If you represent the seller, ask them early in the selling process whether the property is tied to a solar agreement.
 The terms for transferring a solar agreement may impact the marketability of a property, and disclosure to potential buyers is important.